PostHog/posthog-android/USAGE.md

     sessionReplayConfig.maskAllTextInputs = true
     sessionReplayConfig.maskAllImages = true
     sessionReplayConfig.captureLogcat = true
     // screenshot is disabled by default
-    sessionReplayConfig.screenshot = false
+    // The screenshot may contain sensitive information, use with caution sessionReplayConfig.screenshot = false
     // debouncerDelayMs is 500ms by default
     sessionReplayConfig.debouncerDelayMs = 1000